Since my Keynote at TestIstanbul on the Seven Habits of Highly Effective Agile Testing, I’ve covered the first 5 habits in-depth:

 - Extract and elicit examples and user stories to build quality test cases and test scripts

 - ‘Mind the gap’ – be a bridge between the developers (tech language) and the users/business analysts (business language)

 Identify and Get Missing Information

 Recognize the most difficult part about requirements that Agile was designed to solve is that of missing information.
 The purpose of frequent iterations within the Agile development process is to provide and fill in missing information within each sprint.
 So first, we need to identify where the design of functions and features are either unclear or missing, and then go to find that information clarifies the design and/or plugs the holes.
-That information may be inside the head of a developer or business analyst or even buried in document that people overlooked.
-In any case, it’s up to us in QA to go get it and incorporate as needed.
-If the missing information we go get turns out to be wrong, that’s okay!
+That information may be inside the head of a developer or business analyst or even buried in a document that people overlooked.
+In any case, it’s up to us in QA to go get it and incorporate it as needed.
+If the missing information we go gets turns out to be wrong, that’s okay!
 We at least discover what is wrong on the way to being right.

 Prioritize What Serves the Product Best

 You may ask what serves the product best?
-In most cases it will be obvious from the prioritization of user stories and their implementation.
+In most cases, it will be obvious from the prioritization of user stories and their implementation.
 Occasionally, we may need to revisit prioritization because the software may be rendered ‘useless’ without some key part of a function even though that may not be listed out as a priority.
 In any case, common sense trumps official requirements.

 In summary, the 6th Habit in connection with the Agile Testing Principle, Focus on the Customer, can sometimes get lost in the Agile shuffle.
-The reason is that we often put our heads down to try and ‘get stuff done and stay ahead of the curve’, while forgetting to lift up our heads up from time to time to make sure we’re doing the right things that satisfy the customer.
+The reason is that we often put our heads down to try and ‘get stuff done and stay ahead of the curve’ while forgetting to lift up our heads up from time to time to make sure we’re doing the right things that satisfy the customer.